bitnami/charts/bitnami/redis/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

 > **Note for minikube users**: Current versions of minikube (v0.24.1 at the time of writing) provision `hostPath` persistent volumes that are only writable by root.
-Using chart defaults cause pod failure for the Redis pod as it attempts to write to the `/bitnami` directory.
-Consider installing Redis with `--set persistence.enabled=false`.
+Using chart defaults cause pod failure for the Redis(TM) pod as it attempts to write to the `/bitnami` directory.
+Consider installing Redis(TM) with `--set persistence.enabled=false`.
 See minikube issue [1990](https://github.com/kubernetes/minikube/issues/1990) for more information.

 ## Configuration and installation details